rgmyr/coremdlr/README.md

 ## Data

-Current data consists of 12 North Sea wells.
-Need to work on standardizing label scheme.
+Current data consists of 12 UK Contiential Shelf wells from Q204 and Q205.
+Please check out the data folder for more information and licensing.